packit/research/source-git-sync-status/README.md

 ## Proposed tasks

 1. Update `source-git` commands to mark the commit origin with Git-trailers
+2. Modify `source-git update-*` commands to check the sync-status
-2. Implement checking the sync-status
+3. Implement checking the sync-status

 [git-trailers]: https://git-scm.com/docs/git-interpret-trailers